-The WSTX22 Walkie/Stacker counterbalanced lift truck has an electronic emergency brake that must be disabled prior to towing.
+The WS22M Walkie/Stacker has an electronic emergency brake that must be disabled prior to towing.
 (See service manual)

-Once the electronic emergency brake system is disabled the truck can be pulled by hand to a service area.
+Once the electronic emergency brake sysytem is disabled the truck can be pulled by hand to a service area.

 If your truck becomes disabled contact a trained and authorized mechanic.